DataExperts/dexih.transforms/README.md

     );

     // Add median, and sum calculation
-    TransformGroup transformGroup = new TransformGroup(
+    var transformGroup = new TransformGroup(
         transformFilter,
         new List<ColumnPair>() //The fields to groupby
         {